CHEMARK Interviews Dan Watson of Blairgowrie Associates

 Dan Watson is the owner of Blairgowrie Associates.
 His firm has been actively involved in the coatings and specialty chemicals markets in China and throughout the Asia Pacific region for over 30 years.
 Part 2 is a continuation of our interview with Dan offering his insight into the current market situation in this region and a view of what the future may bring post-Covid 19.

 Coatings World: Dan, how do you see the current business situation with regard to coatings and adhesive manufacturing in China?

-The Asia/Pacific (APAC) region consists of more than 50 countries, the combined coatings production of which represents 53% of the volume and 47% of the value, of the global coatings industry.
+The Asia/Pacific (APAC) region consists of more than 50 countries.
+The combined coatings production in the region represents 53% of the volume and 47% of the value, of the global coatings market.

-Unlike North America, Latin America or Europe, the APAC region is not homogeneous with regards to cultures, history, languages, or economic development.
-Even more to specific, the size, maturity, technology needs, and growth rates of each country’s coatings market is unique from each other.
-Of the more than 50 countries in this region, just four represent slightly greater than 87% of the entire region’s total coatings demand in both volume and value:
+As compared to North America, Latin America or Europe, the APAC region is much more divergent with regards to culture, history, language, or economic development.
+Even more significant, the size, maturity, technology needs, and growth rates of each country’s coatings market is unique.
+Of the more than 50 countries in this region, just four represent slightly greater than 87% of the entire region’s total coatings demand in both volume and value (Table1).